 Town Planning Act means the Town Planning and Development Act 1928.

+[Clause 2 amended in Gazette 3 Jun 2005 p.
+2503.]

 3. Application of Scheme

 The Scheme applies to the Peel Region which comprises all of the districts of the City of Mandurah, the Shire of Murray and the Shire of Waroona, as shown on the Scheme Map.